 If you are tired of conventional ways to get vertigo relief that promise the world and then just stick you with a big bill and a ton of side effects, you are far from alone.
-This is one of the most common health ailments that people over 40 have to contend with, and it affects a lot of younger people as well.
+This is one of the most common health ailments.
+People over 40 have to contend with it, and it affects a lot of younger people as well.

 Vertigo can be tough to care for properly because most people never even find out the underlying cause of the problem.
 There are dozens of conditions that can lead to vertigo, some of which stem from the ears and others that are related to the central nervous system (CNS).

 With all of these factors in play, where can you turn to for relief?
 We are going to look at three categories of natural vertigo care.
 In the last section, we will address upper cervical chiropractic, a natural therapy that has helped many vertigo patients in case studies.